Xmlsts To Metanorma

 -

-the main document will be kept the same as in the provided XML file, but with
+The filename of the main document will be kept the same as in the provided XML file, but with the

 .adoc

-extension.
-Sections and images (if any) will be placed in separate
+Sections and images (if any) will be placed in separate subfolders, named

 Optional parameters for conversion